dnjscksdn98/dnjscksdn98/README.md

 - A backend developer in South Korea.

 ### ✨ Interests
-- Data structure and Algorithms
 - Blockchain & Cryptocurrency
-- Server side developing
+- Backend Developing
-- Microservice Architecture
+- Microservices
-- Distributed Streaming Systems such as Apache Kafka or RabbitMQ.
-- DevOps and Cloud Services such as Docker, Kubernetes, AWS, etc.
+- DevOps and Cloud Services
+- Open Sources

 ### 📩 Learn more about me